 The ESMS outlines procedures for engaging with local communities across the life cycle of each project.
-Stakeholder engagement and mapping are embedded in the ESMS process to inform appropriate programs and responses that address community concerns and interests.
+Stakeholder engagement and mapping is embedded in the ESMS process to inform appropriate programs and responses that address community concerns and interests.

-To know more how we communicate, work with and ensure we create shared value with local communities, refer to pages 37 to 45
+To know more how we communicate, work with and ensure we create shared value with local communities, refer to